For DonorsFor Applicants

 Community Engagement: LUCOM places a strong emphasis on community engagement and outreach.
 Students are encouraged to participate in volunteer activities and serve underserved populations.

-Faith-Based Approach: As part of the Liberty University campus, LUCOM integrates faith-based values into its medical education.
-This aspect makes it a unique choice for students seeking a spiritually-oriented approach to medicine.
+Faith-Based Approach: As part of the Liberty University campus, LUCOM integrates faith-based values into its medical education, making it a unique choice for students seeking a spiritually oriented approach to medicine.

 Edward Via College of Osteopathic Medicine - Virginia Campus

-Located in Blacksburg, Virginia, the Edward Via College of Osteopathic Medicine is an esteemed institution specializing in osteopathic medicine.
-Founded in 2003, VCOM-Virginia is part of the VCOM consortium, including Virginia, South Carolina, and Alabama campuses.
+Located in Blacksburg, Virginia, the Edward Via College of Osteopathic Medicine is an esteemed institution that specializes in osteopathic medicine.
+Founded in 2003, VCOM-Virginia is part of the VCOM consortium, which includes campuses in Virginia, South Carolina, and Alabama.
 The Edward Via College of Osteopathic Medicine boasts a curriculum that trains physicians in the principles of osteopathic medicine, emphasizing a holistic approach to healthcare.

-Academic Programs: VCOM-Virginia offers a Doctor of Osteopathic Medicine (DO) program designed to provide students with a comprehensive understanding of medical science while emphasizing the osteopathic philosophy of treating the whole person, not just the disease.
-The curriculum combines traditional medical education with osteopathic principles, ensuring graduates are well-prepared to provide patient-centered care.
+Academic Programs: VCOM-Virginia offers a Doctor of Osteopathic Medicine (DO) program, which is designed to provide students with a comprehensive understanding of medical science while emphasizing the osteopathic philosophy of treating the whole person, not just the disease.
+The curriculum combines traditional medical education with osteopathic principles, ensuring that graduates are well-prepared to provide patient-centered care.

 Clinical Experience: One of the strengths of VCOM-Virginia is its extensive network of clinical rotation sites.
-Students can gain hands-on experience in a wide range of clinical settings, including hospitals, clinics, and community health centers.
+Students have the opportunity to gain hands-on experience in a wide range of clinical settings, including hospitals, clinics, and community health centers.
 This practical experience is crucial for building the skills and confidence necessary for a successful medical career.

 Community Engagement: VCOM-Virginia places a strong emphasis on community engagement and service.
 Students are encouraged to participate in community outreach programs, providing healthcare to underserved populations and addressing healthcare disparities.
 This commitment to service aligns with the osteopathic philosophy of promoting wellness and preventive care.